 'Management' is the allocation of resources and overseeing the school's day-to-day operations.
-This is what the principal and staff of the school do.
+This is what the principal and school staff do.

-The Education and Training Act 2020 contains the legal definitions of the board's role and that of the principal's.
+The Education and Training Act 2020 contains the legal definitions of the board's role and that of or the roles of the board and the principal.
 You can access it here.